 The panels shown below are accessed by clicking the small wrench icon in the upper left hand corner of the screen.
 Each panel has its own function with different information displayed and often editable by the user.

-This is the description of the simulation, as well as any optional directions that can be identifed by the simulation author.
+This is the description of the simulation, as well as any optional directions that can be identified by the simulation author.

 The instructor or whoever wrote the scenario may include specific goals that the student should accomplish with this Scenario.
-Each goal has a description such as "Make particle p1 move to the right" and the goal will turn green when your program achieves that goal.
+Each goal has a description and the goal will turn from a question mark to a green check when your program achieves that goal.